gertvdb/date_interval/README.md

-# distance #
+# Date Interval #

-Provide a standard way to store distance and work with it.
+Provide a standard way to store a date interval in Drupal.

 # Usage #